 On the actual shoot days, you may (or may not) want to be present.
 Many of our customers like to be with us on a shoot to see the footage filmed.

 There are no surprises because the filming is planned meticulously in advance, and there is a script and storyboard.
 The only thing that can’t be controlled is the unpredictable British weather!
-Again, there should be contingencies in place to account for changes to the weather on the day.
+Again, there should be contingencies to account for changes to the weather on the day.

 When the shoot is complete, it’s time to put all the footage together in the edit.
 An experienced video editor should handle the editing.
 The editor may have been on the shoot, so they already have seen the footage.
-If not, they’ll have been fully briefed by the director and have the storyboard and script to work to.
+If not, they’ll have been fully briefed by the director and have the storyboard and script to work on.